 This is a starch extracted from the cassava or yucca plant.
 Since it’s not the plant per se, its nutritional value is relatively low.
 In dry dog food, tapioca is used as a binder and keeps the biscuits from crumbling.

 A starchy root, potatoes can be a good source of carbs and other micronutrients.
 However, we’d rather see sweet potato since it has more complex sugars.

 This is an uncommon name for poultry fat in liquid form.
 It’s good to see the protein is rounded up with extra fat, since dogs need lipids to stay healthy and energetic.

-While tapioca and peas are better for dogs than the wheat and corn used in traditional dry dog foods, they have some shortcomings.
+While tapioca and peas are better for dogs than the wheat and corn used in traditional dry dog foods, our team of independent experts note they have some shortcomings.
 It would’ve been nicer to see complex carbs, like sweet potato, higher up the list to balance the legume content.

 Protein Content 4/5